 On the first journey, I covered about 3000km in the Himalayan state of Uttarakhand, over a period of 20 days, exploring offbeat villages, meeting tribal people, and even camping in the wilderness and experiencing solitude in a way that I didn’t do in ages.

-My second journey took me across the Himalayan state of Himachal Pradesh.
-I started from the Shimla and travelled all the way to Chanshal Pass – the highest motorable pass in Shimla district.
+My second journey (about 5 months before I did Sach Pass) took me across the Himalayan state of Himachal Pradesh.
+I started from Delhi and travelled all the way to Chanshal Pass – the highest motorable pass in Shimla district.